Certain claims on your essential oil labels can get you into trouble

 Household item/other- Household items include essential oils or essential oil products that are used for cleaning surfaces and/or sprayed or diffused in the air for fragrance.
 “Other” uses include diffusing or inhaling for spiritual and/or mental well-being.

-Spiritual benefits of essential oils include things like enhancing mediation practices or helping set intentions.
+Spiritual benefits of essential oils include things like enhancing meditation practices or helping set intentions.
 Similarly, using essential oils to regulate moods and emotions, such as inspiring positive thoughts, falls under use for mental well-being.

 If your small business isn’t prepared to follow FDA drug development and approval procedures, it’s important that your product messaging clearly focuses on cosmetic, spiritual, or mental uses.